auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 [The dirty secret of capitalism -- and a new way forward | Nick Hanauer](https://www.youtube.com/watch?v=th3KE_H27bs)

 Capitalism is based on the irrational belief that we can expand and grow forever.
 Our planet and resources are finite.
 When is a short sighted goal of maximum return as soon as possible the best choice?
 Capitalism did offer a way out of poverty based on merit.
 If you could perform a valuable service you could earn money.
 For the first generation, your pay was close to the value you produced.
 Once that generation succeeds, they realize how hard competition truly is.
 They give their children any advantage they can to help them achieve.
 Each generation after does the same, but this breaks the original system of merit, your value matching your pay.
 We end with huge inequality where the rich stay rich and the poor stay poor.
 Even merit based capitalism slides into oligarchy.

 [Our democracy no longer represents the people.
 Here's how we fix it | Larry Lessig | TEDxMidAtlantic](https://www.youtube.com/watch?v=PJy8vTu66tE)

 Pretty much a summary of my views on American politics.
 We live under Tweedism by the wealthiest 0.02%.
+The elites of our society control our choices then follow up by rigging our elections.
+We should all know about [manufacturing consent](https://en.wikipedia.org/wiki/Manufacturing_Consent).

+The word _person_ almost always means one's own group.
+When [the U.S. constitution](https://en.wikipedia.org/wiki/Constitution_of_the_United_States) says "We the people..." what they meant at the time was land-owning, white, man; that was the definition of a person.
+We label people outside our groups with a metaphor.
+Over the centuries as we expanded our definition of person to include the non-white, women, and landless, we have the appearance of inclusivity.
+I think the truth was we were never given anymore power without ensuring the dilution of that power hid the interests of the elites.
+The people who took the place of the most wealthy Americans manufacture our consent and give us meaningless options.

+Are the elites going to solve climate change once it effects them?
+No. Rather than a conspiracy theory of supreme power, these people who are in the position of elites are just as enslaved as the poorest among us.
+While the poor struggle to survive, the elites are seduced by the opposite.
+In a competitive world created by capitalism, who wouldn't listen to the whispers of billions of dollars: _you and anyone you care about will never have a material worry again_, _do anything you want_, _you deserve this_, _you're better than anyone else_.
+Few of us could turn away given the opportunity.
+If the elites actually tried to solve a real problem, such as climate change, poverty, or proper education, they would fail miserably.
+They will never try because the solutions to these problems often involves change to the current system, which jeopardizes their elite position, which they are too enthralled to give up.
+Really the elites are slaves to maintaining the rigged system no matter what they once believed.
+The capitalist system itself is an exploitative pyramid.
+The best choice is to be near the top where the exploitation of the masses funnels upward.

+Elites have the power to say _no_ to change, not the power to create change.

+Under communism the best choice is to get close to the central government, the central processing core, to capture the excess leaking energy.
+To get a promotion the lower class lies about their productiveness.
+The problem is pushed to the next person to run things who will in turn continue lying.
+The higher ups are seduced by wealth and disconnected from the suffering masses.
+Almost everyone takes just a little more, an extra ration here and there for themsevles and families.
+Would you?
+A small percentage will be truly corrupt, taking as much as they can.
+The masses don't have the option to take, they are taxed.
+The accumulating error to the center and the limited processing power causes the system to collapse.

+Under capitalism the collapse is opposite.
+Communism implodes but capitalism explodes.
+Communists lie up to the government and the people want as much as they can get.
+Capitalism spreads out commodifying everything it can.
+As the competition between people increases for basic needs they become further desperate.
+Instead of just lying to the central government we lie to each other to extract as much profit from each transaction.
+We push further out and disrupt other countries to sustain ourselves.
+When some succeed and others fail whether due to luck or ability the inequality grows massively over time.
+The rich want to maintain the order to retain their wealth while the poor clamor to survive, and the system as a whole is maintained at the cost of everything else.

+Humans can behave flexibly in large numbers.
+Humans believe in stories, true or false, which shape behavior and social networks.

+On an individual level we are capable of feeling good and bad, empathizing, and changing.
+When we are on an equal level we can speak and be heard.
+In a hierarchy we are not seen on the same level, and the only way for the higher levels to handle decisions is to simplify the lower levels.
+Typically this means reducing to "metrics," measurable numbers.
+In this reduction we lose much of our individual humanity.

+Once we're in a hierarchy of numbers we have left behind what makes us human and are in the inter-subjective realm of ideas.
+As human systems we need an ideology, a system of ideas, to direct our behavior.
+If we're not careful, the ideology entraps us and takes a life of its own.
+The purpose of ideologies is to make thoughts reoccur.
+When the ideology emphasizes some value, like profit maximization, the system as a whole takes on this goal.
+At that point all we as individuals need to do is our small part.

+Yuval Noah Harari's question is important here: who or what is suffering?

+The ideology doesn't suffer, people do.
+The ideology is like a computer program running a calculation.
+We as individuals are the computing nodes in the ideology network.
+We are people who suffer when the system acts.
+When the individuals are too stressed to continue, the systems that survive adapt the work so the role is fulfilled.
+The job function is split up between people so no one part is so obviously wrong people will refuse to do the work.

+Just like in an ecosystem where every living thing adapts to become dependent on the whole, so too do we adapt to our societies.
+We have lost our independence and need the systems we live in.

 We're too powerful and we're a greedy algorithm.

+A greedy algorithm is like a fire burning the closest fuel as soon as it can.
+It's like how single celled life in a petri dish will eat and grow as long as food is available before dying in its accumulated shit.

 AI as corporations.